krazuregame/development/tools/influxdb/install.md

 1. Download the influxdb windows distribution and Unzip.
     * https://dl.influxdata.com/influxdb/releases/influxdb-1.6.4_windows_amd64.zip
 2. Create the directory `C:\Program Files\InfluxDB`
-3. Place the telegraf.exe and the telegraf.conf config file into `C:\Program Files\InfluxDB`
+3. Place the influx.exe, influxd.exe and the influxdb.conf config file into `C:\Program Files\InfluxDB`
 4. Edit the configuration file to meet your needs
 5. Switch to the InfluxDB directory and start the application: